MicrosoftDocs/architecture-center/docs/solution-ideas/articles/customer-churn-prediction-content.md

 ## Solution dashboard

-The snapshot below shows an example PowerBI dashboard that gives insights into the the predicted churn rates across the customer base.
+The snapshot below shows an example Power BI dashboard that gives insights into the the predicted churn rates across the customer base.

 ![Insights](https://az712634.vo.msecnd.net/tutorials/Retail-Customer-Churn-Prediction/customer-churn-dashboard-2.png)